 ELLEN BLOOMQUIST

-Docent for 7 years.
-“The best part of being a docent is meeting people from all over the world.”
+Docent since 2014.
+“The best part of being a docent is meeting people from all over the world.
+I thoroughly enjoy that!”

 Carole Campbell